KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 {% raw %}
 1. **Proxmox 500 Error**: After enabling verbose mode in packer (by setting `$env:PACKER_LOG=1`), a repeated message of 500 "Qemu must be running to read the IP address of the machine" kept popping up.
 I thought this meant that something was wrong, but actually this is expected and Packer is actually waiting for Qemu guest agent to be installed so that it can read the VM's IP Address from proxmox so it can SSH to it.
 If it never moves that point, then the QEMU guest agent was not installed, or, most probably, the autoinstaller did not start.
 2. **The "Interactive Menu" problem**:
-  - The issue: The VM kept reaching the manual language selection screen instead of starting the automated install.
+  - **The issue**: The VM kept reaching the manual language selection screen instead of starting the automated install.
-  - The cause: The installer could not find or parse the autoinstall instructions.
+  - **The cause**: The installer could not find or parse the autoinstall instructions.
-  - The resolution: In the `boot_command`, an explicit definition of the autoinstall instructions needed to be defined using the `cloud-config-url` parameter.
+  - **The resolution**: In the `boot_command`, an explicit definition of the autoinstall instructions needed to be defined using the `cloud-config-url` parameter.
 3. **YAML formatting**
-  - The issue: The installer found the user-data file but ignored the settings, falling back to manual installation.
+  - **The issue**: The installer found the user-data file but ignored the settings, falling back to manual installation.
-  - The cause: Ubuntu ignores the user-data file if it does not have the "#cloud-config" comment at the first line.
+  - **The cause**: Ubuntu ignores the user-data file if it does not have the "#cloud-config" comment at the first line.
-  - The lesson: read the documentation of the requirements of different configuration files.
+  - **The lesson**: read the documentation of the requirements of different configuration files.
 4. **Validation crashes**:
- - The issue: The installer crashed with an "Unknown keyboard layout 'en'" error (1st screenshot), and crashed while attempting to run timedatectl list-timezones (2nd screenshot).
+ - **The issue**: The installer crashed with an "Unknown keyboard layout 'en'" error (1st screenshot), and crashed while attempting to run timedatectl list-timezones (2nd screenshot).
- - The cause and resolution: Some parameters in the `user-data` file are mandatory and do not have default values when not explicitly defined.
+ - **The cause and resolution**: Some parameters in the `user-data` file are mandatory and do not have default values when not explicitly defined.
 These include the timezone and keyboard layout parameters, which were not initally defined.
 Once added to the `user-data` file, the crashes were fixed.
   <img alt="image" src="https://github.com/user-attachments/assets/e1db920c-62d7-4366-95da-2dea2d3b3689" />
   <img alt="image" src="https://github.com/user-attachments/assets/f58cd53a-93ec-4de2-8d53-074a1fc7733b" />
 5. **Hardware resource constraints**
-  - The issue: The installation appeared to hang or move extremely slowly without showing errors.
+  - **The issue**: The installation appeared to hang or move extremely slowly without showing errors.
-  - The cause: Initially the default memory and CPU values were left in the packer template file, which means 1 CPU core and 512MB memory.
+  - **The cause**: Initially the default memory and CPU values were left in the packer template file, which means 1 CPU core and 512MB memory.
 Especially for the memory size, this is a very low value for an installation of Ubuntu server.
-  - The solution and lesson: Modern installers require more thant the default minimal resources to complete.
+  - **The solution and lesson**: Modern installers require more thant the default minimal resources to complete.
 Increase the values for 4 CPU cores and 4096MB memory resolved the issue.
 6. **SSH Handshake and authentication**
  - The issue: The OS installed successfully, but Packer failed to connect with the following repeating error:
 ```plaintext